 “We must go beyond textbooks, go out into the bypaths and untrodden depths of the wilderness and travel and explore and tell the world the glories of our journey;”

 John Hope Franklin (January 2, 1915 – March 25, 2009) was an American historian of the United States and former president of Phi Beta Kappa, the Organization of American Historians, the American Historical Association, and the Southern Historical Association.

 Franklin is best known for his work From Slavery to Freedom, first published in 1947, and continually updated.
 More than three million copies have been sold.
 In 1995, he was awarded the Presidential Medal of Freedom, the nation’s highest civilian honor.”

-* John Hope Franklin died at March 25, 2009 at the age of 94, Franklin was the doyen of African American history.
-However, as Franklin claimed”the history of Black people in America is American history.”
+* John Hope Franklin died on March 25, 2009, at the age of 94, Franklin was the doyen of African American history.
+However, as Franklin claimed, “the history of Black people in America is American history.”
 And that it”not separated so that it isn’t accorded the respect that it deserves from other scholars.”

 From his effort in 1934 to hand President Franklin Roosevelt a petition calling for action in response to the Cordie Cheek lynching, to his 1997 appointment by President Clinton to head the President’s Initiative on Race, and continuing to the present, Franklin has influenced with determination and dignity the nation’s racial conscience.
 Whether aiding Thurgood Marshall’s preparation for arguing Brown v.
 Board of Education in 1954, marching to Montgomery, Alabama, in 1965, or testifying against Robert Bork’s nomination to the Supreme Court in 1987, Franklin has pushed the national conversation on race towards humanity and equality, a life-long effort that earned him the Presidential Medal of Freedom, the nation’s highest civilian honor, in 1995.